 Fenugreek Side Effects

 There are a few possible fenugreek side effects.
 When taken by mouth, it may cause gas, bloating and diarrhea.
-Fenugreek also can cause irritation when applied directly to the skin, so always test the area first.
+Fenugreek also can cause irritation when applied directly to the skin, so always test a small area first.

-Even though fenugreek has a history for inducing childbirth, women should always use caution when taking fenugreek during pregnancy.
+Even though fenugreek has been used for inducing childbirth, women should always use caution when taking fenugreek during pregnancy.
 Make sure you talk to your health care provider about fenugreek prior to use.

 It’s also important to note that fenugreek could cause harmful effects that can thin the blood and cause excessive bleeding in some people.
 Those with underlying bleeding disorders or who take blood-thinning medications or anticoagulants should not take fenugreek without their doctors’ approval.
 Signs of excessive bleeding include easy bruising, vomiting blood or passing dark stools.